 - Students are expected to take the Ph.
 D. Qualifying Exam for the first time before the end of the fourth regular semester of study (not including summer sessions). - The Ph.D.
-Qualifying Exam can be administered any time prior to the last four weeks of the semester (i.e., no later than November 15 for the fall semester and April 15 for the spring semester). - Eight weeks before the end of the semester prior to the Ph.D.
-Qualifying Exam semester, the student must finalize his/her Ph.
-D. Qualifying Exam Committee.
-The student will also be responsible for scheduling the Exam, confirming that all the Ph.
-D. Qualifying Exam
+Qualifying Exam may be administered at any time within the semester. - Students must file a Qualifying Exam Proposal Form with the ECE graduate office at least six weeks before their proposed Exam date.
+The Ph.
+D. Qualifying Exam Proposal